The Hoplite Phalanx: A Catalyst for Change in Ancient Greece

 Limitations and Exclusions

 The phalanx remained the dominant infantry formation in Greece until the rise of the Macedonian phalanx under Philip II and Alexander the Great, which used lighter armor, longer pikes (sarissai), and deeper ranks to overwhelm traditional hoplites.
+The Battle of Chaeronea (338 BCE) marked the symbolic end of the independent hoplite city-state, as Philip’s combined-arms army crushed the Greek coalition.
 Yet the hoplite ideal survived in Greek culture and later in Roman thought as the model of the citizen-soldier.
 Polybius and other historians contrasted the disciplined, landowning hoplite with the mercenary or conscript.
 The Roman Republic’s manipular legion bore a strong debt to Greek hoplite tactics, especially the heavy infantry of the principes and hastati.
+The Roman census system that defined military service by property class has clear echoes of the Solonian property classes.

 More importantly, the notions that military service and citizenship are linked, that the middle class is the backbone of a healthy state, and that governance should reflect the contribution of those who fight for it—all these originated in the experience of the hoplite phalanx.
 The formation itself was a temporary arrangement of iron and flesh, but its influence shaped Western political thought for over two millennia.
 When European thinkers in the 18th and 19th centuries imagined a citizen militia or a republic of yeoman farmers, they consciously looked back to the hoplite ideal.
+The American Founding Fathers, for instance, debated the merits of a standing army versus a militia, drawing on classical Greek examples.
 The phalanx thus remains not just an artifact of ancient military history, but a key to understanding the evolution of citizenship and democracy.